Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 - Phishing: News with false or misleading content are sent, for example with the aim of luring victims to a harmful website.
 If you enter your data there, send it directly to the fraudsters.

-- Malware: Viruses and worms are part of the classic malware.
+- Malware: Viruses and worms are classic malicious software.
 They damage files or attack the system.
-Also popular: Key logger who read all the entries and send them to the attackers via the Internet.
+Also popular are keyloggers, which record all input and send it to attackers over the internet.

-- Ransomware: With new opportunities for anonymous money transfer via Bitcoin and Co., ransomware is a big problem today.
-Interfeiters lock software that encrypted all data and then require a ransom for decrypting.
+- Ransomware: With new opportunities for anonymous money transfers via Bitcoin and other cryptocurrencies, ransomware poses a significant challenge today.
+Attackers inject software that encrypts all data and then demand a ransom for decryption.

 - Brute-Force attack: Attachers try popular account and password combinations with the help of a computer program until they score a hit.
 Weak passwords can be cracked particularly quickly and easily.